-SVGException SVG WRONG TYPE ERR: Raised if parameter newItem is the wrong in unsigned long index The index of the item from the list which is to be returned.
+SVGException SVG_WRONG_TYPE_ERR: Raised if parameter newItem is the wrong type of object for the given list.

+in unsigned long index The index of the item from the list which is to be returned.
 The first item is number 0.

 SVGPoint The selected item.